Congratulations on your acceptance!

 All incoming students admitted to our MS in Business Analytics program are required to attend this orientation.
 Your orientation will provide you with an overview of your MS in Business Analytics program and review resources available to you as a student.

 Orientation details are forthcoming.

 International students will also be required to attend an orientation arranged by the Northeastern Office of Global Services (OGS).
 You should plan to attend the OGS orientation when it will not conflict with your MS in Business Analytics orientation.
 For more information on dates, please monitor the International Student Orientation home page, here: https://international.northeastern.edu/ogs/new-students/arrival/international-student-orientation/

-We know that many future students have questions about how best to finance their MS in Business Analytics.
-We believe that financing your education doesn't need to be complicated and have collected the following resources to help you.
+You may have questions about how best to finance your graduate degree.
+At Northeastern, we believe that financing your education doesn't need to be complicated, and have collected the following resources to help you.